Engineered To Meet the Most Exacting Specifications... Yours.

 2-wire lead Two wires provide voltage to the pump.
 Speed of the pump can be changed by increasing or decreasing the voltage supplied.

-3-wire lead Three wires are required when the pump speed is controlled by a nominal 0-5v DC signal.
+3-wire lead Three wires are required when the pump speed is controlled by a nominal 0-5v DC signal or a digital PWM signal.
 This is done through a control panel such as a computer or other control devices that is connected to the pump via the third wire.
-The 0-5v signal controls the speed of the pump, not the voltage supplied to the pump.
+The 0-5v or PWM signal controls the speed of the pump, not the voltage supplied to the pump.

 What is flooded suction?